InductiveStep/Russia-Report/README.md

 # Russia Report
- Analyses of the Russia Report text
+ Analyses of the Russia Report text.
+See the analysis and output by clicking here.